-[Fee] General ¥1,100, University and high school students ¥700, Junior high school students ¥500, Elementary school students and under free, Seniors 65 and older ¥1,000 (Certificate required, available only at the museum ticket office)
+[Fee] General ¥1,100, University and high school students ¥700, Junior high school students ¥500, Elementary school students and under free, Over 65 years old ¥1,000 (Identification required, available only at the museum ticket office)

-*Free admission for high school students and younger on Saturdays (student notebook and student ID required)
+*Free every Saturday for high school students and under (student handbook and student ID required)

-*Free for those with a disability certificate and caregiver (1 person)
+*Free for those with a disability certificate and one caregiver.

 [TEL] 045-221-0300 (Yokohama Museum of Art)

-The application for the present has ended.
-Thank you very much for your application.
+Applications for the giveaway have ended.
+Thank you for your many applications.

-Follow and retweet the official Magcal Dot Net Twitter account " @MAGCUL " to receive 5 sets of viewing tickets for "Meet the Collection - Art, People, and Museum" currently being held at the Yokohama Museum of Art. .
+Follow and retweet the official Magcul.net Twitter account " @MAGCUL " and we will give away tickets to 5 groups of 10 people for "Meet the Collection - Art, People, and Museums" being held at the Yokohama Museum of Art. .

-1. Follow the official Magcal Dot Net Twitter account " @MAGCUL ".
+1. Follow the official Magcul.net Twitter account " @MAGCUL ".

-*Retweets made within the above period are eligible for entry.
+*Retweets made within the above period are eligible to apply.

-Winners will be notified after the campaign period by direct message on Twitter from the official Magcal Dot Net account.
+Winners will be notified via direct message on Twitter from the Magcal.net official account after the campaign period.

-Winning announcements will be replaced with direct message winning notifications.
-At that time, we will check the applicant's name and gift delivery address, so please reply to the direct message as it is.
+The announcement of the winner will be replaced by a direct message notification of the winner.
+At that time, we will confirm the applicant's name and gift delivery address, so please reply directly to the direct message.

-Please note that if there is no reply for a certain period of time, the winning will be invalidated.
+Please note that if there is no reply within a certain period of time, the winning bid will be invalidated.

-* Personal information received will not be used for any purpose other than this campaign.
+*The personal information we receive will not be used for any purpose other than this campaign.

--You must be following the official Magcal Dot Net Twitter account, "@MAGCUL".
+●You must be following the official Magcal.net Twitter account, "@MAGCUL."

-*If you cancel the follow-up before the winner is announced, the application and winning will be invalid.
+*If you unfollow us before the winner is announced, your application and winning will be invalidated.

-●Retweet the entry tweet posted from the official Twitter account within the entry period.
+●Retweet the application tweet posted from the official Twitter account within the application period.

-*Please be sure to set your account to "Public" before participating.
-Participation is not considered if the account is private.
+*Please be sure to set your account to “public” before participating.
+If your account is private, you will not be considered participating.

-*If you have set to refuse to receive direct messages, it will not be considered as participation.
+*If you have set up to refuse to receive direct messages, you will not be considered to be participating.

-*Quoted retweets are not considered participation.
-Please join us by retweeting.
+*Retweeting a quote is not considered participation.
+Please participate by retweeting.

-●Accounts that do not have a profile, user name, self-introduction, icon, etc. may not be considered as participating due to Twitter specifications.
+●Accounts that do not have a profile, user name, self-introduction, icon, etc. may not be considered participating due to Twitter specifications.

-●Accounts that do not frequently take actions (tweets, retweets, likes, replies, etc.) may not be considered as participating due to Twitter specifications.
+●Accounts that do not take frequent actions (tweets, retweets, likes, replies, etc.) may not be considered participating due to Twitter specifications.

-●Accounts that have not gone through the process of confirming whether the email address belongs to the person after opening a Twitter account may not be considered as participating due to Twitter's specifications.
+●Accounts that do not go through the process of verifying that the email address is the person's own after opening a Twitter account may not be considered participating due to Twitter specifications.